tim-klug/Coding-Dojo/Katas/BankAccount/README.md

 ### Scenario 2

-Given a bank account, when deposing a given amount to an account, then this amount is added to to accounts balance.
+Given a bank account, when deposing a given amount to an account, then this amount is added to accounts balance.

 ### Scenario 3